Lebron Shields

-Lebron B. Shields (born July 23, 1937) is an American former professional football player who was a defensive end with the Baltimore Colts and Minnesota Vikings in the National Football League (NFL).
+Lebron Shields (born July 23, 1937) is an American former professional football player who was a defensive end with the Baltimore Colts and Minnesota Vikings in the National Football League (NFL).
 He played college football for the Tennessee Volunteers.
 He was selected by the Detroit Lions in the 22nd round of the 1959 NFL draft with the 256th overall pick.
 In Week 11 of the 1960 season, against the Lions, Shields recorded a safety.